chloelewisdev/milestone-project-3/README.md

 At this stage I was ready to put together wireframes.
 I used Figma for these, creating wireframes for the website on desktop, tablet and mobile all showing the five main sections.

-I wanted to make sure it would be easy for users to navigate between the different sections within the one page, and therefore I decided it would be essential to create a fixed nav, as well as a Hamburger icon for smaller devices so that the user could easily choose to move to a different section on the site if they wished.
+I wanted to make sure it would be easy for users to navigate between the pages, and therefore I decided it would be essential to create a fixed nav, as well as a Hamburger icon for smaller devices so that the user could easily choose to move to a different section on the site if they wished.

 I wanted to ensure there would be a sticky footer as I knew on many pages there wouldn’t be a lot of content and I wanted this to still be a positive user experience.